• Skip to primary navigation

 • Now start on your sauce.

-• Add the 1 tbsp of oil to the pan (you can use the same pan you fried the pork in) and heat it up on a medium-to-high heat.
+• Add the oil to the pan (you can use the same pan you fried the pork in) and heat it up on a medium-to-high heat.

 • Add in the chopped onion and cook for 3 minutes, stirring every now and then, until the onions start to go translucent.